fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 - how migration records can remain transparent while protecting private identity
 - how migration differs from community participation and wallet-based participation ability

-The purpose is to give eligible legacy holders, community members, investors, partners, exchanges, custody providers, and reviewers one clear public explanation.
+The purpose is to give eligible BOARD / Surfboard holders, community members, investors, partners, exchanges, custody providers, and reviewers one clear public explanation.

 This paper is not a claim instruction, exchange support guide, legal opinion, tax opinion, accounting policy, public token sale document, listing announcement, liquidity commitment, or investment recommendation.